Frequently Asked Question (FAQ)

 If you die as a vested participant before going into pay status, a range of death benefits may be available to your beneficiary(ies) or surviving spouse.
 Refer to the National Pension Plan Summary Plan Description for more information about preretirement benefits.

-Your beneficiary(ies) will need to take these the steps to apply for death benefits if you die prior to going into pay status under the plan:
+Your beneficiary(ies) will need to take these steps to apply for death benefits if you die prior to going into pay status under the plan:

 - Contact the Fund to report a death and request a preretirement death application.